ctrlplusb/react-sizeme/README.md

   // your Component.
   monitorHeight: false,

+  // NOTE: This currently does not work, apologies.
+You will get a value if
+  // you set this to true, but if only your components position changes and
+  // not its size then you will not get an updated position.
+I need to
+  // look deeper into this to find a performant solution.
   // If true, then any changes to your Components position will cause an
   // recalculation of the "size" prop which will then be be passed into
   // your Component.